-A reportingDescriptorReference object MAY contain a property named index whose value is the array index (§3.7.3) into theComponent.ruleDescriptors (§3.18.18) or theComponent.notificationDescriptors (§3.18.19), according to the table in §3.45.3.
+A reportingDescriptorReference object MAY contain a property named index whose value is the array index (§3.7.3) into theComponent.rules (§3.18.18) or theComponent.notifications (§3.18.19), according to the table in §3.45.3.

 EXAMPLE 1: In this example, there is more than one rule with id CA1711. index uniquely specifies the relevant rule, whether or not there are multiple rules with the same id.